Zeno's paradoxes: Paradoxes

 Some of Zeno's nine surviving paradoxes (preserved in Aristotle's Physics and Simplicius's commentary thereon) are essentially equivalent to one another.
 Aristotle offered a response to some of them.
 Popular literature often misrepresents Zeno's arguments.
 For example, Zeno is often said to have argued that the sum of an infinite number of terms must itself be infinite–with the result that not only the time, but also the distance to be travelled, become infinite.
-However, none of the original ancient sources has Zeno discussing the sum of any infinite series.
+However, none of the original ancient sources has Zeno discussing any infinite sum.
 Simplicius has Zeno saying "it is impossible to traverse an infinite number of things in a finite time".
 This presents Zeno's problem not with finding the sum, but rather with finishing a task with an infinite number of steps: how can one ever get from A to B, if an infinite number of (non-instantaneous) events can be identified that need to precede the arrival at B, and one cannot reach even the beginning of a "last event"?